 Keep Your Feet Dry + Warm

 A little overdue on your pedi?
 Problem solved!
-In Southern California, we get rainy days that last barely through the morning and then it’s sunny again.
+Here in La Jolla, we get rainy days that last barely through the morning and then it’s sunny again.
 Rough winter lives, I know.
 Wear socks with platforms or a block heel to keep your feet above ground when the forecast is for wet streets only.
 Dare to wear a cropped pant and show those ankle styles off!

 Press “Listen in Browser” to play immediately.